 - Instructed in automatically unfair dismissal claim in the Covid-19 context.

 Anna is regularly instructed to draft statements of case and has acted and advised in cases involving unfair dismissal, discrimination, and wrongful termination, amongst others.
 Anna has been at the forefront of cases arising from the Covid-19 pandemic and has advised and acted in cases involving furlough fraud, health and safety dismissals, and dismissals relating to the inability to secure childcare during lockdown.

 Anna is acting as junior counsel in a number of large-scale group litigation claims.
 She is well placed to accept instructions in commercial disputes.

 While training as a solicitor at an international law firm in London, she worked on a range of commercial disputes (including international arbitrations), contentious insolvency, banking, and planning and environment law cases.
 These covered the oil and gas, financial, and hospitality sectors.

 Before coming to the Bar Anna was a founding volunteer and Co-Editor-in-Chief of human rights information website RightsInfo (now EachOther), created by barrister Adam Wagner.
 Anna has written extensively on human rights issues (read a sample article) and continues to do so for various publications.
 In 2019, Anna worked with free speech NGO Index on Censorship to update their guides on free speech and the law.

-Anna is keen to take on pro bono work, particularly in her areas of interest and international human rights law.
+Anna takes on pro bono work, and is particularly keen on doing so in her areas of interest.
 She is a member of Advocate (the Bar’s pro bono charity).

 Bar Transfer Test (BPP) (2019)